 “At EMU we had as good, if not better, hands-on experience than in grad school.
 Compared to the rest of my classmates in PT school, I was really, really comfortable just stepping in.”

 Jackson Maust ’09 completed physical therapy school at Ohio State University in 2013.

 Time and again, EMU pre-med graduates report discovering they are better prepared than their counterparts in graduate school.
-In fact, over the past decade, nearly 90% of students who completed EMU’s pre-medical program were accepted into med school, compared to the national average of 49%.
+In fact, over the past decade, over 80% of students who completed EMU’s pre-medical program were accepted into med school.

 EMU graduates credit our small class sizes, professors who nurtured them as individuals, and an environment that fostered personal growth and reflection about values, in addition to academic rigor.

 Hands-on learning and research collaboration

 EMU’s cadaver dissection program is one example of ‘academic rigor’ that accounts for exceptional preparation for graduate school.
 EMU is one of the few colleges in the state that offers a cadaver lab for undergraduate study and research.

 Hands-on original research along-side faculty members provides further preparation that puts EMU graduates ahead of many peers in graduate school.
 Some students publish their findings or present to professional societies.
 Research collaboration helps students identify interests and enhance critical and creative thinking skills.

 The quality of the teaching at EMU was fantastic for many reasons.

 Other real-world learning occurs when students get involved in the local community, perhaps shadowing a physician, volunteering at a clinic, or working in a hospital or nursing home as a technician or nursing assistant.